Josef Speckbacher: His life

 In the autumn of 1813 Speckbacher returned to the Tyrol as a major of the Tyrolese volunteers in the imperial army under General Fenner.
 He garrisoned with these troops of Southern Tyrol against the French, kepping watch against the enemy.

 Even by today's judgment Speckbacher was an excellent tactician.
 With local troops of irregulars who were intimately knowledgeable about the rough mountain terrain, he wrought great damage upon the enemy troops.

-On September 12, 1813 the Bavarian government at Innsbruck once more set a price of 1000 florins on his head, and it was not until the summer of 1814 that Speckbacher was able to return home to Rinn unmolested.
+On September 12, 1813, the Bavarian government at Innsbruck once more set a price of 1000 florins on his head, and it was not until the summer of 1814 that Speckbacher was able to return home to Rinn unmolested.
 In 1815 he received a second gold chain of honor, and in 1816 he publicly received the personal notice of the emperor.
 He joyfully reunited his son, who was held prisoner but had been well educated during his confinement in Munich, and looked forward to a peaceful old age, but the hardships he had undergone affected his ability to work a farm.
 He was forced to sell his farm and move to Hall.

 In 1820 Speckbacher was diagnosed with a kidney disease, the onset of which was from his time in the war.
-Speckbacher died in Hall on March 28, 1820 at the age of 53 years after several weeks of violent pain.
+Speckbacher died in Hall on March 28, 1820, at the age of 53 after several weeks of violent pain.
 On March 30 Hall received as guests several rifle companies to honor his funeral.
-On April 20, 1858 his remains were exhumed and ceremonially buried in the Court Church of Innsbruck next to Andreas Hofer and Joachim Haspinger.
+On April 20, 1858, his remains were exhumed and ceremonially buried in the Court Church of Innsbruck next to Andreas Hofer and Joachim Haspinger.
 There, the tomb can still be admired today.

 Josef Speckbacher was seen in his life as a daredevil of the purest variety, distinguishing himself by a cunning and almost reckless courage.